-Having started in 2008, the Post-Doctoral Program in Anesthesiology has been recruiting new researchers along with the advisors and graduates from FMUSP’s Postgraduate Program, as well as from other national and international institutions.
+Having started in 2008, the Post-Doctoral Program in Anesthesiology, Surgical Sciences, and Perioperative Medicine has been recruiting new researchers along with the advisors and graduates from FMUSP’s Graduate Program, as well as from other national and international institutions.
 Prof. Hazem Adel Ashmawi was the forerunner of this trend, having completed his postdoctoral degree at University of Iowa, with the support of FAPESP, in 2009.

 Here are the researchers who have been incorporated into this program: